parttimenerd/jthreaddump/README.md

-# jthreaddump – Java Thread Dump Parser Library
+# Java Thread Dump Parser Library

 A small Java library for parsing thread dumps from `jstack` and `jcmd` output.